 Hardware component validation, firmware functionality check, as well as product reliability are the key aspects of Reliability Demonstration Test (RDT).
 The module is expected to demonstrate MTBF (Mean Time Between Failure) of minimum 2.5 million hours in order to assess product earlylife quality and potential failure modes.
-FB is expected to be provided with demonstrated MTBF estimates to include sample size, allowable functional failures (1), stress profile (per JESD218A, JESD219A workloads and temperature conditions) at 60%, and 90% confidence level Weibull modeling.
+The supplier shall provide the calculated as well as demonstrated MTBF estimates which include sample size, allowable functional failures (1), stress profile (per JESD218A, JESD219A workloads and temperature conditions) at 60%, and 90% confidence level Weibull modeling.
+In-lieu of calculated MTBF availability, component and module level FIT rates are acceptable as well.
 Planned and Un-planned power loss scenarios are to be accounted as part of MTBF demonstration.